‘This Is America’: 8 Facts on The American History by Childish Gambino (Meaning)

 From the era of the legends of jazz (like Charlie Parker, or Billie Holiday) to nowadays, Black people are still in a White world (White Privilege), and are still victims of racism, despite their glow and their contribution to the country and the culture.

-Again, as Jay Z raps, you’re still nigga.
+Again, as Jay Z raps: still ni**a (OJ Story).

 This is something also known in the French entertainment.